2017 Marching Band Audition Dates

 Students will participate in a day-long audition session on Monday, June 8.
 Returning members of the Drum Line will be on hand to combine efforts with incoming students to reach an initial placement of new members in the during the course of that day.

 Those with limited experience in rudimental snare drumming and/or multiple tenor drums are encouraged to prepare as much of the bass drum material as possible.
 All students auditioning for the bass drum line should prepare the top bass part.
 Those auditioning for cymbals may read the top cymbal part.
 You may audition on more than one instrument (i.e. snare and tenors, tenors and bass drum, etc.).
-Once selected, members of the drum line will be asked to come to campus August 5 - 7 for equipment fittings, basics instruction, and to make final part adjustments.
-The line will report for pre-season rehearsals on Saturday, August 20.
+Once selected, members of the drum line will be asked to come to campus July 27 - 29 for equipment fittings, basics instruction, and to make final part adjustments.
+The line will report for pre-season rehearsals on Saturday morning, August 19.

 Students will work together, as a group, with returning members of the Color Guard in the early evening on each of the six dates listed.

 The audition is designed to evaluate your ability to learn basic equipment work, simple choreography, etc. Equipment will be provided.
 We use six-foot weighted poles with 54" by 36" silks.
 If you are more comfortable with smaller equipment, you may bring a pole along to demonstrate your experience, though you will be asked to use our equipment for the learning session.
 If you have previous guard experience, you may prepare a brief routine that best demonstrates your abilities, but this is NOT required.
-If you are accepted based upon this preliminary evaluation, you’ll be expected to join us for a mini-camp August 5 - 7, and to move to campus in time for our pre-season rehearsal camp, which begins on Saturday, August 20.
+If you are accepted based upon this preliminary evaluation, you’ll be expected to join us for a mini-camp August 5 - 7, and to move to campus in time for our pre-season rehearsal camp, which begins on Saturday morning, August 19.

-This and other information related to the Ninety-fourth Season of the Chippewa Marching Band is available at our web site, which will be updated as the season approaches.
+This and other information related to the Ninety-Fifth Season of the Chippewa Marching Band is available at our web site, which will be updated as the season approaches.
 We look forward to meeting you and welcoming you to CMU.
 FIRE UP CHIPS!